tymsinc/lehjah-js/README.md

 </script>
 ```

 In this example, the Lehjah widget will be embedded within the `div` with the ID `lehjah-accounting`.
+You can set the height to 100vh so as have a full height display.

 ## Contact Us